publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIV/m__us_usc_t16_s1859.md

     (b) __Punishment__

-        Any offense described in subsection (a)(1) of this section is punishable by a fine of not more than $100,000, or imprisonment for not more than 6 months, or both; except that if in the commission of any such offense the person uses a dangerous weapon, engages in conduct that causes bodily injury to any observer described in [section 1857(1)(L) of this title][/us/usc/t16/s1857/1/L] or any officer authorized to enforce the provisions of this chapter (as provided for in [section 1861 of this title][/us/usc/t16/s1861]), or places any such observer or officer in fear of imminent bodily injury, the offense is punishable by a fine of not more than $200,000, or imprisonment for not more than 10 years, or both.
-Any offense described in subsection (a)(2) of this section is punishable by a fine of not more than $200,000.
+        Any offense described in subsection (a)(1) is punishable by a fine of not more than $100,000, or imprisonment for not more than 6 months, or both; except that if in the commission of any such offense the person uses a dangerous weapon, engages in conduct that causes bodily injury to any observer described in [section 1857(1)(L) of this title][/us/usc/t16/s1857/1/L] or any officer authorized to enforce the provisions of this chapter (as provided for in [section 1861 of this title][/us/usc/t16/s1861]), or places any such observer or officer in fear of imminent bodily injury, the offense is punishable by a fine of not more than $200,000, or imprisonment for not more than 10 years, or both.
+Any offense described in subsection (a)(2) is punishable by a fine of not more than $200,000.

     (c) __Jurisdiction__